How Do I Submit?

 Pricing is an important consideration, and we will work with every author to determine what pricing structure works best for the book.
 We do not normally print hardcover books (although this is an option you can choose printing through a traditional book printer), our trade paperback books are usually priced from $12.95 up to $19.95, mostly dependent on length and interior graphics

 Your book will immediately be available through Ingram and Baker & Taylor, the two largest book distributors in the world.
 Bookstores receive what is known as the Industry Standard Discount (30% to 40%).
-Through IngramSpark, our print and distribution partner, your book is available to every independent and chain book store in the US.
+Through IngramSpark, our print and distribution partner, your book is available to every independent and chain book store in the US as well as

 It is important to note that books sold to bookstores from Ingram and Baker & Taylor are returnable.
 Although returns from libraries are rare.
 Read more about returns in a separate FAQ below.